tambosi-matheus/Cellular-Automaton/README.md

 Stigmergy - Agents wander around leaving a trail that decay and diffuse over time.
 Agents will steer towards trails

-Game of Life - Cells life or die based on the quantity of live cells adjacent to them
+Game of Life - Cells live or die based on the quantity of live cells adjacent to them

 <small>This explanations are extremely superficial, if you're interested in this topics I suggest reading related papers</small>